The Externship Program provides law students with the opportunity to gain valuable legal work experience while earning academic credit.

 • This number determines how many credits you earn.
 (See academic credit section for more information)

-• As part of your externship, you must attend and participate in a that corresponds to the specific legal focus of your externship.
+• As part of your externship, you must attend and participate in a (PDF) to determine number of credits earned for given hours of work.

 Note: Most sites will allow you to volunteer more hours than what you earn credit for.
 But please be aware that working more hours than what the credits require does not mean you will automatically earn more credits.
 Be aware also that at some sites, particularly in summer, students are required to work full-time, regardless of the number of credits earned.